mmhub/google-api-ruby-client/README.md

+* WE HAVE A FORK OF THIS REPOSITORY SO WE CAN RELAX THE REQUIRED RUBY VERSION!
+Offically this gem requires 2.5, but this fork only requires 2.4.

 # Simple REST Clients for Google APIs

 This repository contains a set of simple client libraries for various Google APIs.
 These libraries are generated automatically from [Discovery Documents](https://developers.google.com/discovery), and the code generator is also hosted here in this repository.